Improvements on SCORE, Especially for Weak Signals: Introduction

-where the ratio of two vectors should be understood as {\it the vector of entry-wise ratios}. \footnote{For example, $\frac{\hat{\xi}_2}{\hat{\xi}_1}$ is the $n$-dimensional vector $(\frac{\hat{\xi}_2(1)}{\hat{\xi}_1(1)}, \frac{\hat{\xi}_2(2)}{\hat{\xi}_1(2)}, \ldots, \frac{\hat{\xi}_2(n)}{\hat{\xi}_1(n)})'$.
-Note that we may choose to threshold all entries of the $n \times (K-1)$ matrix by $\pm \log(n)$ from top and bottom, but this is not always necessary.
-For all data sets in this paper, thresholding or not only has a negligible difference. } \item {\it (Clustering)}.
-Cluster by applying $k$-means to rows of $\hat{R}$, assuming there are $\leq K$ clusters. \end{itemize} The main innovation of SCORE is the second step, without which SCORE reduces to the classical PCA.
+Compared to classical spectral clustering, the main innovation of SCORE is the post-PCA normalization.
 The goal of this step is to mitigate the effect of degree heterogeneity.
-The degrees contain very little information of the community structure and pose merely as a nuisance, but severe degree heterogeneity make different entries of the leading eigenvectors badly scaled.
+The degrees contain very little information of the community structure and pose merely as a nuisance, but severe degree heterogeneity makes different entries of the leading eigenvectors badly scaled.
 As a result, without this step, SCORE tends to cluster nodes according to their degrees instead of the community structure, and thus have unsatisfactory clustering results.
 Take the Weblog data for example: with and without this step, the error rates of SCORE are $58/1222$ and $437/1222$ respectively.
-See Jin \cite{SCORE} for details.
+See \cite{SCORE} for more discussions.

+SCORE is conceptually simple, easy to use, and does not need tuning.
+In \cite{SCORE, SCC-JiJin}, SCORE was shown to be competitive in clustering accuracy.
+For computational time, note that in the k-means clustering step of SCORE, one usually uses the Llyod's algorithm \cite{HTF}; and as a result, SCORE is computationally fast and is able to work efficiently for large networks.
+See \cite{SCORE} and also Table \ref{tab:experiment} of the current paper for more discussions.

-SCORE is fast, easy to use, tuning free, conceptually simple, and competitive in clustering accuracy; see \cite{SCORE}.
-It is a flexible idea, and can be conveniently extended to many different settings such as network mixed membership estimation \cite{Mixed-SCORE}, topic estimation in text mining \cite{ke2017new}, state aggregation in control theory and reinforcement learning \cite{MCstate}, and matrix factorization in image processing.
+SCORE is a flexible idea, and can be conveniently extended to many different settings such as network mixed membership estimation \cite{MSCORE}, topic estimation in text mining \cite{Topic}, state aggregation in control theory and reinforcement learning \cite{duan2019state}, analysis of hyper graphs \cite{ke2019community}, and matrix factorization in image processing.